inkVerb/VIP/601/Lesson-04.md

 - One repository can have many branches
   - One branch is usually intended for development
   - A `main` branch always exists, usually intended for production
+    - The `main` branch can also be called the `master`, depending on how you use `git` commands; just stay consistent with each repo
 - Each repository may be **forked**
   - Forking creates an independent repository for your own user account or on an organization you own or have the right permissions for
 - After forking and committing changes, you may make a **pull request** with the original repository